radiovisual/tweet-patch/readme.md

 Default: `false`

 This is only used if you have supplied a data object returned from the Twitter API, and that object has the `entities.urls` property.
-The reason for this is because we only want to strip the trailing url if Twitter added the url to the end of the `text` property, but didn't register the added url with `entities.urls`.
-This ensures that we aren't deleting actual urls put there by the tweet author.
+The reason for this is because we only want to strip the trailing media url if you are serving plain-text tweets, (no media support) and you want to clean up the tweet text.
+This option only works when you have supplied a Tweet object with Twitter's `entities.urls` property to ensure that we aren't deleting actual urls put there by the tweet author.

 ##### useExistingHTML